Surfer dies after shark attack on New South Wales north coast

 Friends of an Australian surfer who was fatally mauled by a shark this morning fought off the 3m creature in a valiant attempt to save the man's life.

-The 60-year-old Queensland man is understood to have been attacked by a 3m shark off Salt Beach at South Kingscliff, northern New South Wales, just after 10am local time.
+The 60-year-old Queensland man was attacked off Salt Beach at South Kingscliff, northern New South Wales, just after 10am local time.

 Fellow board riders fought off the shark and helped the injured surfer to the beach where emergency service workers were unable to save his life.